-With the fall season, visitors are once again invited to spend a weekend in the ancient towns and cities of art to experience the charm of history and admire exhibitions of national and international masterpieces which are often housed in spectacular locations worth admiring in and of themselves.
+The appointments with art in the ancient towns and cities are the right chance to experience their cultural heritage, to live the charm of history and to admire exhibitions of national and international masterpieces hosted in enchanting places worth a visit themselves.

 What not to miss